Information for parents

 We know how important it is for children and young people to have a broad range of opportunities to develop skills, make friendships, share thoughts and ideas, develop independence and to feel confident in new situations.

 We offer a wide range of safe and accessible activities run by experienced staff who understand the needs of blind and partially sighted children and young people.

-Children often take the skills and confidence they gain from an Action activity to participate more fully in school or community clubs and sport.
+Children often take the skills and confidence they gain from an Action activity to participate more fully in school or community clubs.

 What is available for my child or the family?

 - Actionnaires multi-activity clubs.